Mrt0boR/Mrt0boR/README.md

 <h1> Welcome to my GitHub Page!</h1>
 <h3> Bio: </h3>

-<p>I have recently graduated from studying Classics at Durham University and now am waiting to study my MA in Computer Science.
-Therefore I am self-teaching in whatever carries my interests through project-based learning, whilst at the same time preparing to for my MA. </p>
+<p>I have recently graduated from studying Classics at Durham University and studying my MSc in Computer Science.</p>

 <h1>Code Skills in Order of Most experience:
 </h1>